Get Cell Content Size

 Example

-The following example shows how you can create a spreadsheet document, measure the content of the cells and apply width to the columns in a way that these columns auto fit their content.
+The following example shows how to create a spreadsheet document, measure the content of the cells, and apply width to the columns so that these columns auto fit their content.

 public static void ExportSpreadsheet(SpreadDocumentFormat documentFormat, string fileName)